magento/architecture/design-documents/service-isolation/inter-service-communication.md

 ### Inter-service communications
 This documents describes how exactly services will be communicating in a distributed setup.
 #### Service declaration
-Services will be declared in Api modules with interfaces.
+Services will be declared in Api modules using interfaces.
 These modules will be installed on all nodes.
 Example:
 ```php
 namespace Magento\ServiceBApi;